 If you are hiking in the mountains, be careful where you put your hands and where you sit when you take breaks.
-Posionous snakes will bite you if you suprise them.
+Venomous snakes will bite you if you surprise them.

 Dengue fever is present in Taiwan.
 Do your best to avoid the little mosquito bastards (covering up/using reppelent) and hope that you can avoid getting Dengue.